-2.5 Report Import
+3.5 Report Import

-In addition to managing existing reports, the Manage Reports dialog can also be used to import reports.
+In addition to managing existing reports, the Reports tab can also be used to import reports.
 If you would like multiple users to access the same reports while working in Docusnap, use of the Team Settings folder is recommended.
-This feature is required if you need to import new reports, e.g. when the software manufacturer provides a new report that was created specifically for a company.
+This feature is required if you need to import new reports, e.g. when the software manufacturer provides a new report that was created specifically for this client.